Pwd9000-ML/terraform-azurerm-secure-backend/Modules/backend/ReadMe.md

 Module Outputs:

-- backend_storage_account - The resource ID for the backend storage account.
+- backend_storage_account_id - The resource ID for the backend storage account.
 - backend_key_vault_id - The resource ID for the backend key vault.
 - terraform_application_id - The CLIENT ID for the terraform application service principal.
 - terraform_custom_role_id - The terraform-contributor role id.

+## Example

+An example .tf and .tfvars file can be found under path Examples/backend along with a readme.md.